 - Faculty members who are considering retiring should also consult the Office of Faculty Affairs and the Faculty Manual for information on emeritus/emerita status, as well as whether a voluntary phased retirement approach would be beneficial.

 Separation from Employment

-Review information from ITS regarding what happens to your Exchange email account when you retire or resign.
+Review information from ITS regarding what happens to your SUMail email account when you retire or resign.